alexiscarbillet/Visualization-Project-1/README.md

 # Visualization Project - European gold reserves

 ## Overview
-This is a project conducted by three IMT Mines Ales students for a Dataviz class.
+This is a project conducted by three IMT Mines Alès students for a DataViz class.
 <br>
 This projet aims to analyze the evolution from 2000 to 2014 of gold reserves within the European Union (E.U.), through data visualization techniques and methods.
 <br><br>